Form controls

 println(radioGroup.value)

-component and allows you to easily use all three states of the checkbox - selected (value = true)
+This component extends the usage of indeterminate property of the standard CheckBox component and allows you to easily use all three states of the checkbox - selected (value = true), deselected (value = false) and indeterminate (value = null).

-.val tsc = triStateCheckBox(value = true, label = "Tri-state checkbox")
+val tsc = triStateCheckBox(value = true, label = "Tri-state checkbox")

 button("Make indeterminate").onClick {